salman-h-khan/PL-ZSD_Release/README.md

 ```

 ## Acknowledgment
 We thank the authors and contributors of original [RetinaNet implementation](https://github.com/fizyr/keras-retinanet).
-We also thank [Akshita Gupta](https://akshitac8.github.io) for testing the code.
+We also thank [Akshita Gupta](https://akshitac8.github.io) her refinements.